dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/AndyC/C20K-getting-started.md

 # Configuration

-The Blitter allows you to save some configuration to an on board EEPROM and gives its own versions of \*CONFIGURE and \*STATUS as found on the Master series.
+The C20K allows you to save some configuration to an on board EEPROM and gives its own versions of \*CONFIGURE and \*STATUS as found on the Master series.
 There are a number of configuration options which may be set and you can see what is available by typing